Antfield-Creations/fafa-vae/journal/README.md

 - [X] lrelu activation on conv layers (works quite well)
 - [X] larger latent size 64 -> 128 (no significant change)
 - [X] Sigmoid on output layer (didn't work)
+- [ ] Use kernel size of 5 on conv layers (some promising preliminary results, needs better checking)
+- [ ] Use `he_normal` kernel initialisation on conv layers
+- [ ] Try only the 'standing' tag to constrain the domain to fewer poses
 - [ ] No activation on decoder output layer
 - [ ] Linear activation on decoder output layer